NOAA-PSL/score-db/README.md

 'harvest_metrics' : 'Harvest and store metrics'
 ```

-Example request dictionaries for each registry option are provided in the index.
+Example request dictionaries for each registry option are provided in the Appendix.

 ## Examples
 ### How to Register an Experiment